 We can create a Lifespan share folder for your study to which access can be shared with the study team.
-Pediatrics investigators should contact Donna Kaplan (donna.kaplan@lifespan.org) to request a new Lifespan share folder or to share access with a team member.
+Pediatrics investigators should contact Department Research Administrators to request a new Lifespan share folder or to share access with a team member.